After living in seven homes throughout his childhood in Cincinnati, Tom Xanders knows a lot about flipping homes.

 Development Project Manager

-- Tom is responsible for managing existing development pursuits and assisting with new development opportunities.
-He works with stakeholders, design professionals, government agencies and other development team members to develop and construct successful projects for Terrex and its clients and investors.
+- Work with stakeholders, design professionals, government agencies and other development team members to develop and construct successful projects for Terrex and its clients and investors.

 - Terrex Development & Construction, Development Project Manager – April 2018 to Present

 - Graydon Head & Richey LLP, Real Estate Associate – Sept 2013 to April 2018